I also write, direct, edit, art direct, and produce various content for swiMMMers ear, a creative agency I co-founded with my husband.

 WHAT STEPS DID YOU TAKE TO GET TO WHERE YOU ARE NOW?

 I decided to go to boarding school when I was 12.
 I didn’t come from an affluent background where this was common.
 I just saw that some kids from the school at which my mom taught were able to go and I wanted to try it.
-After receiving a full-ride I found myself in a car with my then-divorced parents and my belongings on route from Dayton, Ohio to Newport, RI armed with nothing more than determination.
+After receiving a full-tuition scholarship, I found myself in a car with my then (and now)-divorced parents and my belongings on route from Dayton, Ohio to Newport, Rhode Island armed with nothing more than determination.
 In four years I went from culture shocked freshman to student body president my senior year.

 That determination led me to DC for college and law school and into careers within the law, interior design, and non-profit fundraising.
 I received my bachelor’s from The George Washington University in 2008 and thanks to the recession, I scrambled to find a job amongst a surge of qualified people.
 I landed my first job out of college at a law firm as a paralegal and then began working as an intern at Dreams for Kids, DC, an adaptive sports non-profit for children with disabilities...simultaneously.
 My tendency to have side hustles transpired into a development coordinator position with Dreams for Kids as well as an interior decorating stint, born out of necessity to supplement my income, during my second year of law school at Catholic University of America.